August 6, 2020

 Routine dental care is important—no matter the age or stage.
 So, if your loved one requires elderly dental care, they should be seen at least twice a year.
 However, In Motion Dentists understands that this is easier said than done for the elderly population in Orange County.
 Many seniors struggle to physically visit a traditional dental office due to various physical or mental health conditions.
 These restrictions have led to an underserved patient population.
 Your doctor has recognized this unfortunate circumstance, which is why he decided to do something about it.

-He and his team of board-certified dentists have a passion for serving the traditionally underserved, so in 2014 he founded In Motion Dentists, a mobile dental care facility that provides in home elderly dental care to those in need in Orange County and beyond.
+He and his team of board-certified dentists have a passion for serving the traditionally underserved in a safe and comfortable manner.
+In 2014, he founded In Motion Dentists, a mobile dental care facility that provides in-home elderly dental care to those in need in Orange County and beyond.

 What You Can Expect from Elderly Dental Care with In Motion Dentists